 Losing an hour for the start of Daylight Saving Time may seem like an inconvenience every year, but ultimately, it helps people stay in tune with the sun’s movements and enjoy longer, brighter days.

-This year, be ready to lose an hour on March 13, knowing you’ll get it back on November 6.
+This year, be ready to lose an hour, knowing you’ll get it back in November.
 Within a few short days, you’ll be back in sync with the clock, feeling energized and ready to take on the first days of spring.

 Disclaimer: Nolah does not provide medical advice.
 All resources on the Nolah blog, including this article, are informational only and do not replace professional medical counsel.
 Talk to your doctor about any health, mental health, or sleep-related issues.

 You May Also Like These Articles

 Mattress ShoppingWhat Is the Best Mattress for Side Sleepers with Back Pain?

 Mattress ShoppingWhat Makes the Best Mattress for Back Sleepers?

 Mattress ShoppingHow Parents Can Find the Best Mattress for Kids and Teens

 Aug 29, 2021

 Mattress AccessoriesMattress Toppers: When to Buy and What to Look For